rokf/vis-golang/README.md

 `gotest` looks for a `GOTEST_FLAGS` environment variable at runtime.
 If it is present then it appends its content to the end of the `go test` command (useful together with `direnv` for example).

+The fourth feature is a `gout` command (go outline).
+It opens `fzf` with a list of lines containing type or function definitions of the current file.
+When an entry is chosen the cursor appears on the line of its definition.

 ## Installation

 First clone the repository into your config folder: